yetichain/yeti-docs/README.md

-Yeti Chain Documentation is the documentation hub providing extensive documentation, community resources, and guides for enthusiasts and developers interested in learning about or building on Yeti.
+Yeti Chain documentation hub providing extensive documentation, community resources, and guides for enthusiasts and developers interested in learning about or building on Yeti.

 ## Contribute to Yeti Chain